ChaoticTrials/chaotictrials.github.io/docs/wiki/mods/skyblock-builder/packdev/config/utility.md

 Allows the player to [visit other islands](../../user/visiting.md).

 ### Home
 Allows the player to [teleport back home](../../user/user.md#teleporting-back-to-home-island).
+Each player has a cooldown before they can use this again.

 ### Spawn
 Allows the player to [teleport to the spawn island](../../user/user.md#teleporting-to-spawn-island).
+Each player has a cooldown before they can use this again.

+### Cross-Dimension Teleportation
+Allows players to teleport between dimensions.
+For example, they can teleport from the Nether back to the spawn island, their home, or even to another player's island.
+If this option is disabled, players must be in the main dimension (e.g., the Overworld) to teleport.

+### Dimension Teleportation Restrictions
+You can control where players are allowed to teleport using this setting.
+- **Block certain dimensions:** Add dimensions to a list where teleportation commands are not allowed.
+- **Allow only specific dimensions:** Turn on `allow_list` to restrict commands so they work *only* in the dimensions in the list.

+This setting uses a resource list.
+Learn more about resource lists [here 🔗](https://moddingx.org/libx/org/moddingx/libx/util/data/ResourceList.html#use_resource_lists_in_configs).